-When all was said and done, Nazi doctors and scientists worked side by side with their American counterparts for decades, engaging in precisely the same criminal research that had seen many Germans condemned to death at Nuremberg.
+Nazi doctors and scientists worked side by side with their American counterparts for decades, engaging in precisely the same criminal research that had seen many Germans condemned to death at Nuremberg.
 This was all okay, of course, since it was now the Cold War and the imperative to defeat the evil communists was apparently strong enough to justify working hand in hand with the same monsters we wanted to hang not ten years earlier.

 Project Paperclip wasn’t the only time the United States protected Nazis.
 Klaus Barbie, the notorious Gestapo commander known as the “Butcher of Lyon,” received travel documents and safe passage to Bolivia from the CIA in return for information about the Soviet Union.
 Barbie, who was responsible for liquidating the Jewish population of Lyon and crushing the French resistance there, was a CIA asset in Bolivia where he oversaw the construction and operation of concentration camps for the U.S.-backed dictatorship of General Hugo Banzer.
 The fact that at least 11,500 French people– many of them Jewish children– were sent to their deaths by this monster was apparently of little concern to the United States.